fabiolnh/kubernetes/README.md

 - RepicaSet does not change version of pods during apply. (we have to delete pods.
 That´s why we use Deployment)
 - Deployment -> ReplicaSet -> Pod
 - Service: First Gateway for the Application.
 Acts like a Load Balancer
+- The object "Secret" is not so safe.